 The level 2 examination process includes the Level 1 examination plus an additional Level 2 examination.
 (If you hold a Level 1 XRF certification already, you only need to pass the Level 2 examination to qualify as a Level 2 operator.)

 The level 2 exam consists of 30 multiple choice questions on more detailed or advanced theoretical knowledge of XRF analysis technique, radiation safety and equipment, and stakeholder responsibilities.
 The maximum time allowed is 90 minutes.
 The passing grade is 70%.

 We advise certification candidates to study independently before writing the examination and to use the latest version of the XRF Certification Information and Examination Preparation booklet to prepare.
 We encourage candidates to consult the reference materials, including the applicable acts, regulations and safety codes or other references cited in the booklet.
 To obtain a copy of the booklet, contact the Natural Resources Canada (NRCan) Non-Destructive Testing Certification Body (NDTCB).

-The NRCan NDTCB makes all reasonable efforts to ensure candidate applications, examination requests and certification submissions are completed according to standard targets.
+The NRCan NDTCB makes all reasonable efforts to ensure candidate applications, examination requests and certification submissions are completed according to standard targets 80% of the time (at minimum).
 Despite these efforts, errors, omissions and delays are possible.
 We are not responsible for any direct and indirect costs, expenses or delays that may arise.